richardnadj/redils/README.md

 ### Changelog ###

+**Version 1.13.0**
+Moved repo to new location and updated bower.json and package.json to more correct values.
+Added a new experimental slider type `stacked`.
+Outputting redils.css for easier integration with projects.

 **Version 1.12.2**
 Fixed calculation of center for sliders that show previous and next slides.
 Added an extra example of this behaviour.